James C. Mitchell (settler): Role in the Bellevue War

 James C. Mitchell was a prominent citizen in the early days of Bellevue, Iowa.
 He was, in fact, instrumental in the factional tensions that led up to the final confrontation of what is commonly known as the Bellevue War in 1840.
 For many, a man named James Thompson was the visible leader of a band of criminals and the rough citizens who supported them, while Mitchell was the local leader of the law-and-order faction.
 The two had more than one angry altercation, filled with threats.
-At on occasion, Thompson went so far as to call Mitchell a, "Marked Man," and to threaten his safety, should they ever encounter one another alone.
+At on occasion, Thompson went so far as to call Mitchell a "Marked Man" and to threaten his safety, should they ever encounter one another alone.

-The rivalry between Thompson's faction and Mitchell's came to ahead on January 8, 1840, the evening of a Jackson Day ball in Bellevue.
-Accounts are conflicting as to the details, but the essential facts are this: while Mitchell and most of his group were busy at the ball, Thompson and one or two other men raided Mitchell's house.
+The rivalry between Thompson's faction and Mitchell's came to a head on January 8, 1840, the evening of a Jackson Day ball in Bellevue.
+Accounts are conflicting as to the details, but the essential facts are this: While Mitchell and most of his group were busy at the ball, Thompson and one or two other men raided Mitchell's house.
 While there, Thompson attempted to assault a young woman who had stayed back from the celebrations.
 When news reached Mitchell of this outrage, he armed himself and went looking for Thompson.
 Thompson knew that he was now the marked man, and he went looking for Mitchell.
 When they found one another, both men fired, but Thompson's gun failed.
 Mitchell's shot struck home and killed Thompson almost instantly.

 Mitchell holed up in the hotel where the ball was being held and his wife, his family, and his friends fought off would-be attacks from vengeful friends of Thompson.
 W. W. Brown took charge of the groups and negotiated a tense peace with Sheriff W. A. Warren.
 Mitchell was locked up in his own house under guard on Warren's guarantee.
 Thompson's friends did not trust the justice system to avenge the killing and so they made an attempt to blow up Mitchell's house and kill him and his family, but the plot was foiled by a turncoat member of their gang.